peteash10/2017-body-of-work/words/3 - Theoretical Areas of Interest.md

 Is there any aesthetic value to be found in photographs taken purely for data?

-(See also [Vernacular Photography](https://en.wikipedia.org/wiki/Vernacular_photography), maybe.
-People taking photos purely to record what was there, not concerned about it looking "nice".)
+(Is this maybe the next stage of [Vernacular Photography](https://en.wikipedia.org/wiki/Vernacular_photography)?
+People taking photos purely to record what was there, not overly concerned about it looking "nice".)

 ##There Is Only Software